PreetiBirajdar/Employee-Attribution-And-Performance/README.md

 4. NumPy: Library for numerical computing.
 5. Matplotlib and Seaborn: Libraries for data visualization.
 6.Scikit-learn: Library for machine learning algorithms and model evaluation.

+Results and Findings
+1. The results and findings of the employee attribution and performance analysis project are summarized as follows:
+2. Visualizations showcasing the relationships between employee attributes and performance metrics.
+3. Insights into the factors that contribute to employee performance and their relative importance.
+4. Identification of top-performing employees and analysis of the attributes that distinguish them.
+5. Recommendations for optimizing workforce management, talent acquisition, and employee development.